Maha: BJP workers burn copies of police notice issued to Fadnavis in phone tapping case | Politics

 - India

-BJP workers in parts of Maharashtra on Sunday burnt copies of a notice issued by Mumbai police to senior BJP leader Devendra Fadnavis in connection with a case of alleged illegal tapping of phones.
+BJP workers on Sunday held demonstrations in various parts of Maharashtra and set on fire copies of a notice issued by the Mumbai police to opposition leader Devendra Fadnavis in connection with the probe into the leak of confidential information on corruption in police transfers and alleged illegal tapping of phones.

-Besides, a number of BJP leaders, including MLA Nitesh Rane, MLCs Prasad Lad and Pravin Darekar, and party leader Kripashankar Singh, gathered outside Fadnavis's residence in south Mumbai, where a team of the BKC cyber police reached around noon to record the latter's statement in connection with the case.
+A team of the BKC cyber police in Mumbai recorded Fadnavis' statement for almost two hours on Sunday at his residence.
+Several BJP leaders, including MLA Nitesh Rane, MLCs Prasad Lad and Pravin Darekar and party leader Kripashankar Singh, gathered outside Fadnavis' residence in south Mumbai, where a team of the BKC cyber police reached around noon to record the latter's statement.

-The party workers staged protests and burnt copies of the police notice in various parts of the state, including Pune, Pandharpur (in Solapur district), Nagpur, Chandrapur and Sangli.
+BJP workers staged protests and burnt copies of the police notice in Pune, Pandharpur (in the Solapur district), Nagpur, Chandrapur, Sangli, Thane and Palghar.

-The Mumbai cyber police had issued a notice to former Maharashtra chief minister Fadnavis, asking him to appear before them on Sunday in connection with the case.
+IPS officer Rashmi Shukla is accused of tapping phones of select political leaders and senior officials illegally when she was chief of the State Intelligence Department.
+Fadnavis had cited a letter purportedly written by her to the then Maharashtra Director General of Police about the alleged corruption in transfers in the police department.

-Fadnavis, however, on Saturday said a senior police officer called to inform him that police will visit his residence to take the required information and there was no need for him to visit the police station.
+Speaking to media persons on Sunday, Nitesh Rane alleged the notice was issued to Fadnavis out of political vendetta.
+“Anyone who speaks against Dawood Ibrahim, is targeted by the state government and a notice is issued to him,” Rane said.

-On Sunday, BJP MLA and former state minister Ashish Shelar said, “…Let them record it (the statement).
-The truth never hides and it can never be defeated.''
-“In fact, Devendra Fadnavis has brought to light corruption in this case.
-It was expected that those who engaged in corruption or are facing corruption allegations were probed in this case.
-But, the Maharashtra government is somewhere trying to use pressure tactics on the opponents,” Shelar told a news channel.
+He was referring to Fadnavis' allegation that Maharashtra minister Nawab Malik, arrested by the Enforcement Directorate, had links with the fugitive Underworld don.
+Earlier in the day, BJP MLA and former state minister Ashish Shelar told a news channel that let the police record statement of Fadnavis, but the “truth can never be defeated.''
 Leader of Opposition in the state Legislative Council Pravin Darekar seconded Shelar.

-“He (Fadnavis) brought before the people corruption in transfers (of officials)…now this (state) government is trying to counter that allegation,” Darekar told another TV channel.
+“He (Fadnavis) brought before the people corruption in transfers (of officials)…now this (state) government is trying to counter that allegation,” Darekar told another news channel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)